Cardinals rally after ejections of Marmol and Descalso to snap 7-game skid by beating Brewers 4-3

 Siani’s double was his second career extra-base hit and came on his 89th at bat.

-St. Louis manager Oliver Marmol and bench coach Daniel Descalso were ejected in the third inning by home-plate umpire Alan Porter after first-base umpire Sean Barber missed a pair of calls that both got overruled after the Cardinals called for replay reviews.
+St. Louis manager Oliver Marmol and bench coach Daniel Descalso were ejected in the third inning after first-base umpire Sean Barber missed a pair of calls that both got overruled after the Cardinals called for replay reviews.
 One of the reviews came in the bottom of the second, and the other was in the top of the third.

 The Cardinals also got a tough call as the Brewers built a 3-0 lead in the first inning when Rhys Hoskins drew a bases-loaded walk on a 3-2 pitch from Miles Mikolas that was ruled to be just high.